Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Introduction

-Recognizing that the above question remains open regardless of the sampling scheme in use, this paper takes a first step towards solving it assuming access to the most flexible sampling protocol: the generative model (or simulator).
-In sharp contrast to the single-agent case where uniform sampling of all state-action pairs suffices \citep{azar2013minimax,li2020breaking}, the multi-agent scenario requires one to take samples intelligently and adaptively, a crucial step to avoid inefficient use of data (otherwise one cannot hope to break the curse of multiple agents).
-With the aim of computing an $\varepsilon$-approximate NE in a {\em non-stationary} finite-horizon two-player zero-sum MG, we come up with a learning algorithm (accompanied by an adaptive sampling strategy) that accomplishes this goal with no more than
+This paper takes a first step towards solving the problem by assuming access to the most flexible sampling protocol: the generative model (or simulator).
+In stark contrast to the single-agent case where uniform sampling of all state-action pairs suffices \citep{azar2013minimax,li2020breaking}, the multi-agent scenario requires one to take samples intelligently and adaptively, a crucial step to avoid inefficient use of data (otherwise one cannot hope to break the curse of multiple agents).
+With the aim of computing an $\varepsilon$-approximate equilibrium in a {\em non-stationary} finite-horizon MG, we come up with a computationally efficient learning algorithm (accompanied by an adaptive sampling strategy) that accomplishes this goal with no more than

 drawn from the generative model.
-Encouragingly, this sample complexity bound matches the minimax lower limit (up to a logarithmic factor).
+Encouragingly, this sample complexity bound matches the minimax lower limit (up to some log factor) as long as the number of players $m\geq 2$ is a fixed constant or grows only logarithmically fast.
 Our sample complexity theory is valid for the full $\varepsilon$-range (i.e., any $\varepsilon \in (0,H]$); this unveils that no burn-in cost whatsoever is needed for our algorithm to achieve sample optimality, which lends itself well to sample-hungry applications.